dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Question: In a new project, what is the approach to identify all affected stakeholders?
 A: Stakeholders are typically identified via a stakeholder register.
 B: Stakeholders are identified by the project team, sponsor, and management.
-C: Stakeholders are identified through project customers.
+C: Stakeholders are identified through project customers and the project team.
 D: Stakeholders are commonly identified by interviewing known stakeholders and expanding the list to encompass all potential stakeholders.
 Answer: D
 Explanation: Stakeholder identification often involves interviewing current stakeholders and using their input to discover additional stakeholders.
 This iterative process continues until all potential stakeholders are recognized.
 A stakeholder register is a tool for recording stakeholders, not for identifying them, and project customers are a subset of stakeholders.